QikIce 2023 : Towards an understanding of the light and ice interaction with a novel ice endoscope

 During the Arctic spring, the availability of light is the main limiting factor for the growth of in-ice, under-ice, and open water algae blooms.
 In winter, most of the sunlight gets backscattered by the snow to the atmosphere, giving the sparkling white color to the region.
 As spring approaches, the snow becomes thinner and moister, allowing more light to reach the underlying ice.
 While measuring the amount of light is relatively easy, understanding the radiative transfer process that occurs inside the ice is challenging.

 The second focus of the mission was on the life that can thrive in the brine channels.
-For the first time, an endoscope specially designed for use directly in the ice was used to capture images of microscopic algae without removing them from their habitat (BLH, GB).
+For the first time, an endoscope specially designed to capture images of microscopic algae without removing them from their habitat (BLH, GB) was deployed in the Arctic sea-ice.
 Ice samples will undergo taxonomic studies to confirm the in-situ measurements (BLH).
-A special probe was designed to measure the nutrients in the brine channels, which is critical for the growth of algae.
+An endoscopic probe was also designed to measure the nutrients in the brine channels, which is critical for the growth of algae.
 For the first time, the brine channel liquid could be directly extracted and analyzed without taking the ice core out (GL).
 Collaborators from the Institute of Marine Science (Barcelona) also collected brine samples and sea-ice core samples to proceed with genetic analyses of the micro-organisms (Silvia Acinas and Pablo Sanchez)

 All those measurements will fuel large scale numerical simulations and enable a better understanding of the Arctic and how it will evolve in the future.